 Application Default Credentials provide the easiest way to get and use service account credentials for calling other Google Cloud Platform APIs.
 Application Default Credentials use the built-in service account for a project running on App Engine or Compute Engine.

 Application Default Credentials are best suited for cases when the call needs to have the same identity and authorization level for the application independent of the user.
-This is the recommended approach to authorize calls to Google Cloud Platform APIs, particularly when you're building an application that is deployed to App Engine, Kubernetes Engine, or Compute Engine virtual machines.Examples for using Application Default Credentials in Node.js are available on the Google APIs Client Library for Node.js page.
+This is the recommended approach to authorize calls to Google Cloud Platform APIs, particularly when you're building an application that is deployed to App Engine, Google Kubernetes Engine, or Compute Engine virtual machines.Examples for using Application Default Credentials in Node.js are available on the Google APIs Client Library for Node.js page.
 The github repository for Node.js on Google Cloud Platform highlights how to get started using Node.js with Google Cloud Platform services.

 OAuth 2.0 authorization